-The Corporation considers its capital structure to consist of share capital, warrants and share- based payments reserves and accumulated deficit.
-The Corporation manages its capital structure and makes adjustments to it, in order to have the funds available to support its exploration and corporate activities.
+The Corporation considers its capital structure to consist of share capital, warrants and share-based payments reserves, and accumulated deficit.
+The Corporation manages its capital structure and makes adjustments to it, in order to have funds available to support its exploration and corporate activities.

-The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its exploration properties and maximize shareholder returns.
+The Corporation's objective when managing capital is to safeguard the Corporation's ability to continue as a going concern in order to advance the exploration of its mineral properties and maximize shareholder returns.
 The Corporation satisfies its capital requirements through careful management of its cash resources and by utilizing its existing credit facility or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-There have been no changes to the Corporation's approach to capital management during the six months ended June 30, 2024.
+There have been no changes to the Corporation's approach to capital management during

 Management reviews its capital management approach on an ongoing basis.
-The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-At June 30, 2024, Management believes the Corporation was not compliant with Policy 2.5 of the TSX Venture Exchange.
+The Corporation and its subsidiaries are not subject to externally imposed capital requirements other than the capital requirements of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
+At September 30, 2024, Management believes the Corporation was not compliant with Policy 2.5 of the TSX Venture Exchange.